andresmunozit/node-js-application-development-lfw211/08_ASYNCHRONOUS_CONTROL_FLOW/asynchronous_control_flow.md

 ```

 > Always having an error as the first parameter is convention in Node, this type of error-first
-callback is known as an Errback
+callback is known as an *Errback*

 Imagine a program with three variables, `smallFile`, `mediumFile`, `bigFile` each which holds the
 path of a file of a greater size than the last.
 If we want to log out the contents of each file
-based on the when that file has been loaded (chronological order), we can do something like the
+based on the chronological order in that file has been loaded, we can do something like the
 following:
 ```js
 // 08_ASYNCHRONOUS_CONTROL_FLOW/examples/callbacks/callbacks-2.js